Grief Recovery Specialist, Writer + Blogger

 This first reason you may be absorbing other people’s energy is perhaps the most unexpected.
 It is that you are stuck in the cycle of healing.
 In the worlds of self-help and spirituality, this can become a hamster wheel where you’re always moving or striving, but never going anywhere.
 Or, you make strides and feel better but can’t seem to step away from the neverending spiral of “fixing.”
 I’ve seen this firsthand in my own life as well as in clients and colleagues over the years.

 If you’re always looking at or for perceived deficits, you are not actually improving yourself!
 And, this perception makes you vulnerable to other people’s energy.
 Not only because the pervasive belief of “everything is energy” can start to play tricks on you, but because many coaches and healers prey on or fabricate these ideas (intentionally or unintentionally).
 Do your best to disconnect from these ideologies.
+Or, carve out some alone time to explore your own needs.
+Take a break from all of it, and the feelings of others.
+Then, reevaluate.

 2. Your mirror neurons are extra active

 And, as you can imagine, mirror neurons are thought to be even more active than normal in highly sensitive people.
 Being more affected by other people’s moods, emotions, and energy is simply part of the highly sensitive brain.
+This is also why social anxiety tends to be more common in empaths.
+Brains of HSPs are unique in that way, and the prefrontal cortex may also be involved.
+Research is ongoing in these fascinating areas.

 3. You have leaky boundaries